 Wipeout - yet another word for falling off your board.

 Yard sale - falling so dramatically that you lose equipment in the process.
 If you catch an edge, face plant and lose your goggles in the process, that would be a yard sale.

 G.N.A.R - an acronym for Gaffney’s Numerical Assessment of Radness.
-A game invented by the late Shane McConkey and Robb Gaffney at Squaw Valley Resort in the US, where boarders and skiers score GNAR points are scored by doing cool stuff.
-Also the subject of a ski film released in 2011.
+A game invented by the late Shane McConkey and Robb Gaffney at Squaw Valley Resort in the US, where boarders and skiers score GNAR points is scored by doing cool stuff.
+Also, the subject of a ski film released in 2011.

 Liftie - resort worker who operates the lift system.
-Great people to befriend as they often have inside knowledge of the resort.
+They are great people to befriend as they often have inside knowledge of the resort.